bxparks/AceTime/README.md

 DS3231Clock<WireInterface> dsClock(wireInterface);
 ```

-Here is another example where the `SimpleWireInterface` class is used instead of
+Here is another example where the `SimpleWireInterface` class is swapped
-the `TwoWireInterface` shown above:
+in place of the `TwoWireInterface` class, without any changes to the
+`DS3231Clock` class:

 ```C++
 #include <AceTimeClock.h>